FindMySchool LogoFindMySchool

 This is an all-through school, so the most useful way to read results is phase by phase.

-Primary outcomes are a strong point.
-In 2024, 75% of pupils reached the expected standard in reading, writing and mathematics, above the England average of 62%.
-At the higher standard, 19% achieved the higher level in reading, writing and mathematics combined, compared with an England average of 8%.
+Primary outcomes are more modest in the current dataset.
+In the 2025 dataset, 60% of pupils reached the expected standard in reading, writing and mathematics.
+At the higher standard, 10% reached the higher level in reading, writing and mathematics combined.

-In FindMySchool’s primary ranking (based on official data), the school is ranked 8,727th in England and 31st in Ashford for primary outcomes.
-That reflects solid performance, in line with the middle 35% of schools in England (25th to 60th percentile).
+In FindMySchool’s primary ranking (based on official data), the school is ranked 10,252nd out of 14,978 primary schools in England and 31st in Ashford for primary outcomes.
+That points to a more modest position in the current national ranking than the earlier profile suggested.

 At GCSE level, the headline measures suggest the secondary phase faces a harder set of challenges.
-Attainment 8 is 31.8 and Progress 8 is -0.72, which indicates students, on average, made below-average progress from their starting points across eight subjects.
-(Academic metrics supplied for this review are treated as the baseline performance dataset for comparisons.)
+In the 2025 dataset, Attainment 8 is 30.6 and Progress 8 is -0.72, which indicates students, on average, made below-average progress from their starting points across eight subjects.

-FindMySchool’s GCSE ranking places the school 3,726th in England and 9th in Ashford for GCSE outcomes.
-This sits in the below England average band.
+FindMySchool’s GCSE academic ranking places the school 2,927th out of 3,895 schools in England.
+The local secondary ranking places it 5th in Ashford, and the overall picture still sits in the below England average band.

 A-level outcomes are also comparatively low.
-In the most recent published breakdown, 2% of grades were A*, 2% were A, and 8% were B, with 12% achieving A* to B overall.
-England’s average A* to B benchmark in the same comparison set is 47.2%.
+In the 2025 dataset, 0% of grades were A*, 0% were A, and 20% were B, with 20% achieving A* to B overall.
+That leaves the sixth form lower in the current A-level distribution.

-In FindMySchool’s A-level ranking (based on official data), the sixth form is ranked 2,501st in England and 7th in Ashford.
-This also falls into the below England average band.
+In FindMySchool’s A-level ranking (based on official data), the sixth form is ranked 2,295th in England and 7th in Ashford.
+Its academic A-level ranking is 2,526th out of 2,549 schools, so this also falls into the below England average band.

 England ranks and key metrics (where available)